teymuur/pipmanagergui/README.md

 - Fixed search function.
 - Added installation date to double click menu.
 - When searching for a pypi package author name is displayed
+### 0.2.0 (2025-01-14)
+- Resolved an issue regarding local search
+- Added install from requirements.txt
+- Added install from GitHub repository
+- Added Update all button
 ## License

 MIT License